The history of the Society

 Since its founding, SARS has launched or supported many major field-projects, including surveys and excavations along the lines of new roads, in advance of the dams at the Fourth and Fifth Nile cataracts and elsewhere, most notably in the Northern Dongola Reach.

 The Society’s publications are its most lasting monuments.
-Sudan and Nubia, which appears promptly every year, is now the only journal in which one can keep abreast of some of the latest excavations and findings in the Sudan, without having to wait for years.
+Sudan & Nubia, which appears every year, is a good way to keep abreast of some of the latest excavations and findings in Sudan.
 The monograph series published by the Society consists of high-quality archaeological publications, with numerous photographs, figures and tables.
-To date, SARS has published 20 monographs and several others are in the pipeline.
+To date, SARS has published numerous monographs and several others are in the pipeline.
 The Arabic summary that accompanies most volumes reflects the Society’s sense of responsibility to the people of Sudan.